Top 10 Things to Do in Sarajevo

 If you decide to visit Bosnia and Herzegovina, the country’s capital should be, for sure, on the top of your ‘to visit’ list.
-Sarajevo is a gem of Balkans, one of the most historically interesting cities in Europe.
+Sarajevo is a gem of the Balkans, one of the most historically interesting cities in Europe.
 It is also being called European Jerusalem, due to its centuries-old multiculturality.
-Christians (Orthodox and Catholics), Muslims and Jews have been living there with one another for ages, so Sarajevo overflows with diverse cultural heritage.
+Christians (Orthodox and Catholics), Muslims, and Jews have been living there with one another for ages, so Sarajevo overflows with diverse cultural heritage.

 So, here are 10 things to do in Sarajevo.

-1. Stroll around Baščaršija bazaar
+1. Stroll around Baščaršija Bazaar

-To go back in time, head straight to Baščaršija, Sarajevo’s old bazaar, historic core and surely the major tourist attraction.
-It is located on the north bank of Miljacka river, in the municipality of Stari Grad.
-It was built in 15th century when the town was founded.
+To go back in time, head straight to Baščaršija, Sarajevo’s old bazaar, historic core, and surely the major tourist attraction.
+It is located on the north bank of Miljacka River, in the municipality of Stari Grad.
+It was built in the 15th century when the town was founded.
 Due to the large fire in the 19th century, today’s Baščaršija is half the size than it once was.
 On Baščaršija there are several important historic buildings, such as the Gazi Husrev-Bey’s Mosque and Tower Clock (Sahat Kula).
 It is also packed with workshops of Sarajevo’s famous artisans and traditional food restaurants and cafes.